ayush51/tutorial/tutorial.md

 Please Note: This is only supported for sessions started with the Surfly widgit.

-Surfly's proxy approach means that cookies can be transferred to the Surfly session and then back again to the original page.
+Information can be carried over from your website, and into the Surfly session.
+Once the session has finshed, the information is returned back to the website.

 There are two main ways to set up session continuation:
  - [Full session continuation](#full_session)